Aaron Freeman: Filmography

+Television

 Personal life

 Freeman was born in Kankakee, Illinois, and is a longtime resident of the Chicago area.
 He is a convert to Judaism from Roman Catholicism.
 He is married to artist Sharon Rosenzweig, with whom he collaborates on projects including the comic strip The Comic Torah.
 He has twin daughters, Artemis and Diana, who were featured with Aaron on This American Life episode 17 Name Change / No Theme, recorded during a trip to Chicago's Navy Pier.